DreamWaQ++: Obstacle-Aware Quadrupedal Locomotion With Resilient Multi-Modal Reinforcement Learning: Implementation Details

-\paragraph{Sensor alignment bias} We applied sensor alignment bias at the beginning of each episode to simulate extrinsic calibration error.
-This error included positional and rotational errors, i.e. $ $.
-The alignment errors were sampled from a uniform distribution and consistently applied to the measured points throughout the episode.
-The alignment bias parameters are summarized in Table~\ref{table:alignment_bias}.
+To handle erroneous extrinsic calibration between the exteroceptive sensor and the robot body frame, we also applied sensor alignment bias at the beginning of each episode to simulate extrinsic calibration error.
+This error encompasses biases in both the position and orientation of the sensor frame with respect to the robot body frame.
+The biases were sampled from a uniform distribution and consistently applied to the exteroceptive measurements throughout the episode.
+The ranges of the observation noises and sensor alignment biases are summarized in Table~\ref{table:observation_noise}.

-\paragraph{Pruning} The major distinction between the height scans sampled in simulation and those obtained from real-world exteroceptive sensors is the presence of inherent blind spots in the latter.
-These blind spots can result from either the sensor's specifications or its placement on the robot, leading to occlusion by certain robot parts.
-One of the possible solutions to this problem is by employing raycasting from the sensor pose to the sampled height scan.
-However, this solution can be computationally expensive and greatly affect simulation time.
-In this work, we employed a simpler solution to eliminate or \textit{prune} parts of the exteroceptive data before it was fed into the multi-modal context encoder.

-First, we construct a probability masking layer to prune the exteroceptive measurement that has been preprocessed using the method detailed in section~\ref{supp:exteroception_preprocessing}.
-During locomotion on the flat terrain, appropriately positioned exteroceptive sensors should effectively measure the terrain within a pre-defined grid area.
-However, the reliability of these measurements diminishes when the robot encounters obstacles or pits.
-To address this challenge, we introduced a probability masking technique that assigns a higher pruning probability to points that are distant and elevated or close and low to the robot.
-This pruning strategy makes a setting that allows the multi-modal context encoder to learn point completion from sparse exteroceptive inputs.

-\subsubsection{\textit{Privileged states}}
+\subsection{Privileged States}

-For the privileged exteroception, we use a robot-centric local height map sampled around the robot.
-The local map is a 2.5D grid, where each value of the grid represents the height of the terrain on the corresponding grid.
-The grid is constructed with its row and column size of $w\!=\!1.1~\mathrm{m}$ and $h\!=\!1.7~\mathrm{m}$, respectively.
-The first row of the grid is located $0.9~\mathrm{m}$ in front of the robot's body frame, similar to the 3D voxel grid for the multi-modal encoder's input.
-The resolution of the grid is set to $5~\mathrm{cm}$.
+We utilized a robot-centric local height map as the privileged exteroception, sampled around the robot in a 2.5D grid where each cell represents terrain height.
+The grid dimensions are $w\!=\!1.1~\mathrm{m}$ by $h\!=\!1.7~\mathrm{m}$, with the first row positioned $0.9~\mathrm{m}$ ahead of the robot’s body frame, similar to the 3D voxel grid used for the multi-modal encoder input.
+The grid resolution is set to $5~\mathrm{cm}$.

-For the privileged proprioception, we provide ground truth and noiseless measurements as follows: \begin{enumerate} \item Gravity vector on the robot's body frame. \item Body linear and angular velocities. \item Joint positions and angular velocities. \item External disturbance force and torque applied to the robot's body frame. \item Physical properties (friction, motor damping, motor stiffness, motor strength ratio, additional payload, and the robot's center of mass). \item Foot position relative to the robot's body frame. \end{enumerate}
+For privileged proprioception, we utilized ground-truth data and simulation measurements, including body-centric linear and angular velocities, gravity vector, joint positions and angular velocities, external disturbance forces and torques, foot positions relative to the robot's body frame, and physical properties of the robot.
+The physical properties include friction, motor damping, motor stiffness, motor strength ratio, additional payload, and the robot's center of mass shift.